facebookresearch/spdl/docs/spdl/io_preprocessing.md

 ## Custom Filtering

 Filter description is a simple `str` object.
-You can write custom filter description by your self or insert a part of filter descriptions to the previous helper functions.
+You can write custom filter description by yourself or insert a part of filter descriptions to the previous helper functions.

 !!! note
     Filter is also used for trimming the packets for the user-specified